 9am - 5:30pm Monday - Friday

-Govt Travel Advice warns not to travel to the border regions with Somalia, South Sudan, Ethiopia and the A2 highway north of Isiolo.
+Govt Travel Advice also warns not to travel to the border regions with Somalia, South Sudan, Ethiopia and the A2 highway north of Isiolo.
 None of these regions are visited on World Expeditions itineraries.
 Our local partners and other tour operators in Kenya continue to host many visitors from around the world.
-There are no travel restrictions in place for Kenya overall.
-All World Expeditions trips to Kenya are operational as normal, as are transits through Nairobi to other East African countries.
-Following a major fire at Nairobi's JKIA international airport on 7 Aug 2013, an airport rebuild and upgrade is taking place.
-Visitors should expect some delays with arrival and departure procedures while this occurs.
+There are no travel restrictions in place for Kenya overall, with the exception of the FCO (UK) travel advice below.

 As a result of ongoing political tensions in Egypt the security situation across the country remains unstable.
 Further violence and civil unrest as a result of ongoing demonstrations could occur without warning.
 Due to the potential for ongoing civil unrest, and Govt Travel Advice for Australia, UK, NZ, Canada and USA all indicating all but essential travel should be avoided, World Expeditions' scheduled departures to Egypt remain cancelled until further notice.